-- equipment to administer oxygen; - equipment to assist mobility, such as a standard wheelchair; - Hospital beds; - · delivery pumps for tube feedings; - negative pressure wound therapy pumps (wound vacuums); - · burn garments; - insulin pumps and all related necessary supplies as described under Diabetes Services in this section, with the exception of insulin pumps, if ordered by a prescriber; - braces that stabilize an injured body part, including necessary adjustments to shoes to accommodate braces.
-Braces that stabilize an injured body part and braces to treat curvature of the spine are considered Durable Medical Equipment and are a Covered Health Service.
-Dental braces are also excluded from coverage; and - equipment for the treatment of chronic or acute respiratory failure or conditions.
+- delivery pumps for tube feedings; - equipment for the treatment of chronic or acute respiratory failure or conditions. - equipment to administer oxygen; - equipment to assist mobility, such as a standard wheelchair; - Hospital beds; - insulin pumps and all related necessary supplies as described under Diabetes Services in this section, with the exception of insulin pumps, if ordered by a prescriber - negative pressure wound therapy pumps (wound vacuums); - Equipment for the treatment of chronic or acute respiratory failure or conditions.